2022 Women's U17 finals fixtures and results: when and where are the matches?

 UEFA European Women's Under-17 Championship holders Germany kicked off the finals on Tuesday with victory against Denmark in Zenica.

-Germany won the last completed edition in 2019 and the runners-up that year – the Netherlands – are also in Group A, with Bosnia and Herzegovina their first opponents later.
+Germany won the last completed edition in 2019 and the runners-up that year – the Netherlands – are also in Group A, and defeated Bosnia and Herzegovina.
 It is the first time Bosnia and Herzegovina have competed as the host nation of a UEFA final tournament or at all in any UEFA women's final tournament.

+Those games were in Group A, while in Group B former champions Spain and three-time runners-up won their openers.
+Games continue on Friday.

 The groups